Vextilon/Deltarune/README.md

-we love pirating

 download raw btw

-tested on windows and linux
+tested on both windows and linux